-These awards focus on Public Sector Innovations -- transformative tech that is truly reinventing government at the federal, state or local level.
+At the core of these awards are Public Sector Innovations -- transformative tech that is truly reinventing government at the federal, state or local level.
 That potentially mission-critical impact can stem from a new technology itself or from the innovative ways established tech is being leveraged to make government function better.
-There are also awards for individual innovators and for the industry partners that power much of the technology involved.

 What type of innovation is it?